The Art of Don Shull: Whirligigs, Carvings & Masks TMB022978-0-9964016-6-1

 "Possibly the greatest-ever song about childhood BFFs.” — Entertainment Weekly

-AVAILABLE FOR PRE-SALE"We're Going to be Friends" is one of The White Stripes most enduring and loved songs.
-With the help of illustrator Elinor Blake (aka April March), the perennial favorite feels right at home on the page as a children's book.
+"We're Going to be Friends" is one of The White Stripes most enduring and loved songs.
+With the help of illustrator Elinor Blake (aka April March), the perennial favorite feels right at home on the page as a hardcover children's book.
 Coming this November, children, adults, and you, too, can join Suzy Lee as she goes to school with her books and pens, looks for bugs, shows and tells, and finds a friend.

 • WE’RE GOING TO BE FRIENDS, a new children’s book based on song lyrics from one of the most loved and recognizable songs by THE WHITE STRIPES.